LAT 8-year Source Catalog (4FGL)

 - Catalog entries include quality flags that indicate potential issues: any non-zero entry in the "Flags" column indicates that some inconsistency was seen during the analysis (see the table in the preprint for details).
-Sources these indicators should be used with great care.
+Sources with these indicators should be used with great care.
 They correspond to significant excesses of photons, but such excesses can result from residual extended emission or confused source

 - The catalog analysis assumed point source emission for all but seventy-five extended sources, which were modeled using spatial templates and are indicated by an "e" following the name.
 Results for extended sources such as the LMC and Cen A are likely to not be representative of the total emission, and additional catalog point sources may appear near such objects.